Kendall Francois' house

 In 1989, he joined the United States Army.
 However, he was discharged five years later due to his obesity.

-In April of 1996, he became a hall and detention monitor at Arlington Middle School on Lamb Road.
+In April 1996, he became a hall and detention monitor at Arlington Middle School on Lamb Road.

 Although he was reportedly quiet and pleasant, there were times when he acted inappropriately around some of the girls.
 For example, he would sometimes touch their hair, tell sexual jokes, and make inappropriate remarks.